dotnet/aspnetcore/README.md

    * This provides infrastructure that's generally useful when building Single Page Applications (SPAs) with technologies such as Angular 2 or React (for example, server-side prerendering and webpack middleware).
 Internally, it uses the `NodeServices` package to implement its features.
    * Find [documentation and usage examples here](https://github.com/aspnet/JavaScriptServices/tree/dev/src/Microsoft.AspNetCore.SpaServices#microsoftaspnetcorespaservices).
  * `Microsoft.AspNetCore.AngularServices`
    * This builds on the `SpaServices` package and includes features specific to Angular 2.
-Currently, this includes validation helpers and a "cache priming" feature, which let you pre-evaluate ajax requests on the server so that client-side code doesn't need to make network calls once it's loaded.
+Currently, this includes validation helpers.
-   * The code is [here](https://github.com/aspnet/JavaScriptServices/tree/dev/src/Microsoft.AspNetCore.AngularServices), and you'll find a usage example for [the validation helper here](https://github.com/aspnet/JavaScriptServices/blob/dev/samples/angular/MusicStore/wwwroot/ng-app/components/admin/album-edit/album-edit.ts), and for the [cache priming here](https://github.com/aspnet/JavaScriptServices/blob/dev/samples/angular/MusicStore/Views/Home/Index.cshtml#L7-8).
-Complete documentation is planned. <!-- can we link to an issue? -->
+   * The code is [here](https://github.com/aspnet/JavaScriptServices/tree/dev/src/Microsoft.AspNetCore.AngularServices).
+You'll find a usage example for [the validation helper here](https://github.com/aspnet/JavaScriptServices/blob/dev/samples/angular/MusicStore/wwwroot/ng-app/components/admin/album-edit/album-edit.ts).

 There was previously a `Microsoft.AspNetCore.ReactServices` but this is not currently needed - all applicable functionality is in `Microsoft.AspNetCore.SpaServices`, because it's sufficiently general.
 We might add a new `Microsoft.AspNetCore.ReactServices` package in the future if new React-specific requirements emerge.